Rage, the Flower Thrower

 Rage, the Flower Thrower or Love is in the Air is one of the most iconic stencils by Banksy.
 It shows a masked Palestinian throwing a bouquet of flowers.

-Banksy is known for displaying his works out in the open for the public to view it, in places such as walls in the case of Rage, the Flower Thrower.
-Still, the majority of his public paintings are often resold, even if it means removing the wall they were painted on.
+Banksy is known for displaying his works out in the open for the public to view, in places such as walls in the case of Rage, the Flower Thrower.
+Still, most of his public paintings are often resold, even if it means removing the wall they were painted on.

 What does the work show?

 The drawing first appeared on a wall on the side of a garage on the highway from Beit Sahour opposite Citroen/Peugeot car dealership in Jerusalem.
 The man in the painting is wearing a scarf and a baseball cap and appears to aim the flowers at someone(s) in rage.

 The man and the flower wrapping are made in black and white.
 The flowers and the stem protruding from the wrapper are done in color.
 The portrait is reminiscent of the images from the street and campus riots of the 1960s.
 The anger and frustration can be seen in the man’s posture as he tries to bomb the establishment with flowers.

 In 2005 a gay parade was staged in Jerusalem, but the participants were ambushed by protestors who stabbed three and injured many scores of others.
 According to many commentators, the black and white man in the image represents a protestor or rioter.

 His gears are typically associated with violence.
 There are a bandana and a cap worn backward to conceal the identity, while the flowers are in vivid colors, which could be interpreted as a metaphor for the gay pride flag.
 The flowers themselves signify hope for peaceful resolution of conflicts.